Daily Market Regime

 Methodology notes

 The inputs powering the Daily Market Regime are sourced from the Federal Reserve Economic Data (FRED) API and real-time market data providers.
-CPI, unemployment, jobless claims, the Sahm Rule, and recession probability models are all publicly available series.
+CPI, unemployment, jobless claims, and the Sahm Rule are all publicly available series from FRED.
 The yield curve spread and VIX are derived from live market data.

 The scoring thresholds and aggregation methodology are AIQ's own rules-based framework, designed for transparency, consistency, and readability.
 Every threshold is published on this page.
 The model does not use machine learning, neural networks, or any black-box optimization — it is a deterministic function of observable inputs applied to fixed, published rules.